BerniWittmann/cape-frontend/docs/components/InputEdit.md

 # InputEdit

-A component to edit a text but hidden behind a text with an edit button
+A component to edit a text but hidden behind a label with an edit button

 ## Props